 Captain Meade fulfilled these orders by completing the surveying all of Lake Huron, Saginaw Bay, and upper Lake Michigan down to Grand and Little Traverse Bays.
 In true engineering fashion, he also modified a method to determine longitudes by electric telegraphy

-Another feat was to recommended that standardized instruments be set in place across the Great Lakes basin to measure water levels.
-In addition, Meade established 19 weather stations on five of the Great Lakes and set up a system of analyzing data obtained from the weather instruments of the time, to predict storms to warn mariners.
+Another feat was to recommend that standardized instruments be set across the Great Lakes basin to measure water levels.
+Besides, Meade established 19 weather stations on five of the Great Lakes and set up a system of analyzing data obtained from the weather instruments to predict storms to warn mariners.
 He also developed a system for denoting wind force and direct observations.

-Before he left the Great Lakes for the war, George Meade urged Congress to fund further survey work on Lake Michigan and Superior noting that economic growth and safety of the waterways could be achieved.
-General George Meade won the Battle of Gettysburg in 1863 which he was considered the hero in the turning point of the war.
+Before he left the Great Lakes for the war, George Meade urged Congress to fund further survey work on Lake Michigan and Superior, noting that the waterways’ economic growth and safety could be achieved.
+General George Meade won the Battle of Gettysburg in 1863, which he was considered the hero in the turning point of the war.

 - Ora Labora Colony and Final Days of the Civil War – The Spring of 1866 did not bring warmth to the Colony so desperately needed.
 The war had ended.
 Men had returned.
 However, the battle-hardened veterans were not standing by the Colony’s founder and the community was deep in debt and morale was low.

 - Port Crescent – A Ghost Town – Port Crescent State Park is one of the largest state parks in southern Michigan.
 Located at the tip of Michigan’s “thumb” along three miles of sandy shoreline of Lake Huron Saginaw Bay.
 However, a little-known aspect of this park is that it sits on the location of a ghost town.